 Plan II (Non-thesis) Option

-A master’s degree student who elects the non-thesis option must complete at least 30 credit hours of formal course work, including 3 hours of Plan II Master’s Research (GEOL 6960) under the supervision of his or her advisory committee.
+The Department of Geological Sciences typically does not admit students into a coursework masters.
+A current, enrolled Geological Sciences student who elects the non-thesis master’s degree option must talk with their Faculty Advisor and the Graduate Program Administrator to make this change.
+To obtain the MS Plan II degree, a current student must complete at least 30 credit hours (27 minimum of formal course work (which includes 2 required credit hours of "Introduction to Geological Sciences Faculty" class) and 3 hours of Plan II Master’s Research (GEOL 6960)) under the supervision of his or her advisory committee.

 The Plan II student must submit a written report on a mutually agreed topic to be retained in the student’s file.